puneetsingh1462/NLP-Chatbot/README.md

 ## Atomic Order Creation

-Order creation is handled in one transaction inside [db_helper.py](/abs/path/C:/Users/TUF%20GAMING/Desktop/AI/ZUZU/db_helper.py).
+Order creation is handled in one transaction inside helper file.

 `create_order_with_items()`: